touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

     uses: touchlab/KMMBridgeGithubWorkflow/.github/workflows/faktorybuild.yml@main
 ```

-Note: if you are using Cocoapods and a podspec repo, your file should look like the following:
+Note: if you are using CocoaPods and a podspec repo, your file should look like the following:

 ```yaml
 name: KMMBridge Publish Release